This is the Part 6 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 In addition to alternate planning modes, there are several options that can modify planning behavior.
 These options

-are available for both terraform plan
+are available for both terraform plan and terraform apply:

-- Select the "destroy" planning mode, which creates a plan to destroy all objects
+-destroy - Select the "destroy" planning mode, which creates a plan to destroy all objects

-- Select the "refresh only" planning mode, which checks whether remote objects still
+currently managed by this Terraform configuration instead of the usual behavior.-refresh-only - Select the "refresh only" planning mode, which checks whether remote objects still

 match the outcome of the most recent Terraform apply but does not propose any actions to undo any changes made

-- Skip checking for external changes to remote objects while creating the plan.
+outside of Terraform.-refresh=false - Skip checking for external changes to remote objects while creating the plan.

-This can make planning faster but risks planning against stale state information.-replace=resource
+This can make planning faster but risks planning against stale state information.-replace=resource - Force replacement of a particular resource instance using its resource address.

 If the plan would normally update or skip this instance, Terraform will instead plan to replace it.
 Can be used